sculptor-devops/docs/porting/source/docs/platform/compatibility.md

 | **Digital Ocean** | Droplet | x86_64       | **Yes** | **Yes** |
 | **ScaleWay**      | Instance| x86_64       | **Yes** | No               |
 | **Vultr**      | Instance| x86_64       | **Yes** | No              |

+#### Hardware
+We tested sculptor with machine with at least 1GB of ram, 1CPU and 20GB of disk; Ubuntu will need 11GB of space to run, the rest if for your application.
+Sculptor can easily run with 512MB or ram, the limitation is not the sculptor itself but composer ram usage when deploy, for small installations it may run without problems.